-Unless your closet is filled with strictly drip-dry clothing, you expect your gas or electric dryer to earn its keep and efficiently dry your clothes after washing.
-But if you discover your shirts, blouses, pants, or underwear are still moist after running a full drying cycle, there should be little doubt that the appliance has failed to live up to its side of the bargain.
+Unless your closet is filled with strictly drip-dry clothing, you expect your gas or electric dryer to earn its keep and effectively dry your clothes after washing.
+But if you discover your clothes are still wet after a full drying cycle, you’re inevitably left wondering why your dryer is not performing its one purpose and heating up your clothing as it should.

 An average load of clothing will take about 60 minutes to thoroughly dry in both gas and electric dryers.
 But to do this, the air that is drawn in through the front or rear of the appliance by the blower wheel needs to be heated properly.
 The hotter the air, the more effective it will be at removing moisture from the clothing as the items are tumbled by the rotating drum.
 If the dryer begins running after the start button is pressed, and the drum is turning as expected, but the clothing remains damp after the drying cycle ends, it’s most likely due to the air not being heated as it should before being drawn through the rotating drum.

 Both gas and electric dryers require adequate air flow to get the job done.
 This is why the dryer should always be located in an open, well-ventilated area with the rear of the appliance kept several inches from the wall.
 But the location of the dryer is not the only thing that can impede air flow; an obstruction in the venting can do this as well.

 Cleaning Your Dryer Venting is Crucial for Optimal Dryer Performance